NoteUniv/NoteUniv-Website/README.md

 # ✨ NoteUniv: Website

-> #### NoteUniv Website is the whole website for this project and it retrieves data from the database created by Python.
+> #### NoteUniv Website is the repository website of this project and it retrieves data from the database created by NoteUniv Python repository.

 <p align="center"><img src="https://quentium.fr/+img/github/NoteUniv-Website.png"></p>